longpdo/bitbar-plugins-custom/README.md

 #### [Yahoo Stock Ticker](https://example.com)

+Dependencies: Python3 (there is also a version of this in [Bash](https://github.com/longpdo/bitbar-plugins-custom/blob/master/deactivated-plugins/yahoo-stock-ticker.5m.sh), but without the price alarm functionality)

 * Shows major stock indices in the menu bar
 * Shows stock symbols in the dropdown menu with additional information in the submenus